 Everyday those guys would get out there-even if there was only one guy there-and they'd have a prayer blanket and pray toward Mecca, I guess.
 This was something to me.

 Being a Baptist from Texas, I didn't quite understand it (chuckle).
-But they had all nationalities in the British
+But they had all nationalities in the British Army, and they were all there.

 Marcello: How long were you at Changi altogether?